-Traffic signs are displayed on the page Traffic sign detection on the Driver Information Centre, chosen via the adjuster wheel on the turn signal lever $\Rightarrow$ 118.
+Traffic signs are displayed on the Traffic sign detection page in the DIC.

+Select Settings \iff by pressing MENU and select Traffic sign detection entry via the adjuster wheel on the turn signal lever \diamondsuit 118.

-When another function on the Driver Information Centre menu was selected and then Traffic sign detection page is chosen again, the last recognised traffic sign will be displayed.
+When another page on the Driver Information Centre menu was selected and then Traffic sign detection page is chosen again, the last recognised traffic sign will be displayed.